BitcoinQnA/node-guide/_pages/doityourself.md

 ### Ease of setup

 Order and assemble your desired hardware.
+Download the [latest software](https://github.com/rootzoll/raspiblitz#downloading-the-software) and flash it to your SD card.
 Connect to power and your router, then power on the device.
 You should then see the local IP and password address of your RaspiBlitz on the LCD panel.
 Using an SSH tool, connect through to your RaspiBlitz and finish the setup process.

 ### Limitations